 Content Area: Language Arts - Writing Summary: Grammar Bytes! covers in depth each type of sentence error [at least 100 sentences of practice with detailed explanations for right and wrong answers].
 This website contains interactive exercises, handouts, quick reference tips, and a dictionary of terms.
-The material contained in the website is beneficial to all levels of ABE/GED students.
+The material contained in the website is beneficial to all levels of ABE/HSE students.
 Learning Possibilities: Instructors can use this website in a variety of ways to increase the student's understanding of grammar.
 Adult learners can use the Internet to engage in the interactive exercises.
 There are handouts provided so learners can keep track of exercises that were completed.
 Instructors can easily navigate the site to download handouts to support classroom exercises, or send to i-Pathways students via email to support their learning.
-Using the resources available on this site will help adult learners develop a more secure understanding of basic grammar rules in order to pass the GED Language Arts Writing Exam.
+Using the resources available on this site will help adult learners develop a more secure understanding of basic grammar rules.

 TV411 is a website full of teaching video snippets on Reading, Writing, Vocabulary, Math, Science and Finance.
 Some are quite humorous, others are more serious, but they are all informative and fun to watch.
 There is even a section in Español.

 ELA ~ ~ ~ ~ ~ ~ ~ ~ ~ ~